100 Notable alumni of

 -

 Lisa Michelle Brown is an American illustrator and writer whose books include Picture the Dead, How To Be, The Latke Who Couldn’t Stop Screaming, and Baby, Mix Me A Drink.
 She draws the Three Panel Book Review cartoon for the book section of the San Francisco Chronicle.
 She graduated with a BA from Wesleyan University in Middletown, Connecticut in 1993, and an MS in Communications Design from the Pratt Institute in Brooklyn, New York in 1998.
-She lives in San Francisco with her son and her husband, Daniel Handler.
+She lives in San Francisco with her child and her husband, Daniel Handler.

 -